- Professor Catherine Lyall

 Guidance and Feedback Hours

-- Mondays 1-2 pm during Semester 1; other times by appointment.
+- Mondays 1-2 pm during Semester 1; or email for an appointment.

 I have a BSc(Hons) in Chemistry from the University of Aberdeen and an MSc in Science and Technology Policy from SPRU, University of Sussex.
 I completed a PhD on the impact of Scottish devolution on the policy-making process for science and innovation while working at the University of Edinburgh.
 Before joining the university, I worked for the UK civil service and held posts with the Royal Society of Edinburgh and the Royal Society of Chemistry.